-Heat exchanger cleaning with high-pressure water
+Heat exchanger cleaning with ultra-high-pressure water

 The thermal exchange process in heat exchangers often leads to a build up of stubborn deposits, which can harden and reduce flow, or even completely block the apparatus.
 Clean surfaces and unhindered material flow are, however, the basis for efficient production processes, which are required for constant production temperatures.